learn-co-curriculum/uci-mod-3-tic-tac-toe-with-ai-project/README.md

 ##### 'players/computer.rb' - `Players::Computer`

-Define a class `Players::Computer` that represents a computer player of Tic-tac-toe.
+Define a class `Players::Computer` that represents a computer player of Tic-Tac-Toe.
 Implement a `#move` method that accepts a board and returns the move the computer wants to make in the form of a 1-9 string.
 How the computer decides to make that move is up to you but it must be capable of returning a valid move at some point.